Summer 2018 - Av-Elul 5778

 During these holy days we renew ourselves by engaging in a soulful accounting, Heshbon HaNefesh.
 By voicing our gratitude for life in joyful song, by learning from our ancient teachings, speakers and teachers engaged in Tikkun Olam, we can positively impact the future.

 If you are not a member of either Kehila or Am Kolel, please consider getting more involved.
-Both communities are open to new members.
-Kehila, as some know, is a havurah of 100 households that is member-directed.
-Our emphasis is on vibrant education for all ages, community service, celebrating Jewish life and being there for each other.
 Am Kolel is staff- and board-directed, and meets different needs.
-We offer weekly Saturday morning services with kiddush lunches, run Sanctuary Retreat Center, incubate new groups and work closely with other faith organizations.
-Kehila and Am Kolel are both engaged in social justice and environmental activism.
+We provide for life cycle needs, offer weekly Saturday morning services with kiddush lunches, run Sanctuary Retreat Center, incubate new groups and work closely with other faith organizations.

-I will lead Selichot reflections and niggunim Saturday night, September 16 from 9-11 pm at our home, 1719 Wilmart Street, in Rockville, Maryland.
+On Saturday night, September 1, I will lead Selichot reflections and niggunim from 9-11 pm at our home, 1719 Wilmart Street, in Rockville, Maryland.
+The focus is on Jewish and Hassidic teachings about equanimity and forgiveness.
+Light refreshments provided.
 RSVP to admin@am-Kolel.org.
-Light refreshments provided.

 May you have a fulfilling, joyful and healthy New Year.
 May we continue to lift each other, bring peace and healing to ourselves, to all humanity and to this Earth.